 ‘Is that a female?’ another asks.
 ‘I want to [censored] [censored] [censored], baby.’

-The comments detailed in the Maybelline New York campaign, while shocking, are likely to come as no surprise to female-identifying
+The comments detailed in the Maybelline New York campaign, while shocking, are likely to come as no surprise to female-identifying video game fans.
+Online multiplayer spaces remain dominated by abuse, and it’s for this reason that many non-male gamers choose not to enter these spaces, or not to use voice chat in games.

 A 2023 Bastion Insights National Gamer Survey cited by Maybelline New York has revealed that 83% of female-identifying gamers have ‘directly experienced and/or observed offensive behaviour or language while online gaming’, with many believing this is harassment has created unsafe spaces for women who love video games.
-This is despite 45% of
+This is despite 45% of video game players worldwide identifying as women, per Forbes.

 These statistics have been known for years now, and yet change never seems to be on the horizon.